cloudmedialab-uv/k8sidecar/README.md

 bash filter/deploy-crd.sh
 ```

-This just will deploy to kubernetes the `filter-controller.yaml` file located in folder `deploy/k8s`.
+This will deploy to kubernetes the resources specified in `filter-controller.yaml` file located in folder `filter/deploy/k8s`.

 ## Examples